My mother is Fatima, my father is 'Ali; and eke I am the Pīr of the Twelve Imams.

 However, he soon found his match in the Ottomans led by the sultan Selim the Grim.
 Being Sunni Muslims, the Turks were alarmed the Shia advance and the influence that Ismail had other the Qizibalish throughout the region.
 Selim had a virulent hatred against the Shia so much so that in a quick power play, forced his father to abdicate and later arranged his death alongside his brothers, so that he could begin a war against the Safavids.
 He launched a brutal campaign of persecution against any Shia he could get his hands on, accusing them of being Safavid conspirators and killing over 40,000.
 Ismail and Selim declared war on each other and marched to battle in Chaldiran located in Northern Iran.
 Unfortunately for the young Shah, the Ottomans were not only numerically superior but also had fire weapons at their disposal, while his own men only had cavalry at their disposal.
 The Safavids were completely crushed and the Ottoman Turks sacked and pillaged their enemy capital Tabriz next.
 Selim captured all of the Shah's wives and concubines with his favorite wife Tajlu Khanum being married off to one of the sultan's generals and Ismail never seeing her again.
 The loss of his beloved completely shattered Ismail's resolve who retreated from all military and state affairs since his supernatural aura was destroyed.
 Ismail himself died shortly afterwards at a relatively young age of 36.
 Nevertheless, the Safavid state was kept from collapsing by his son Tahmasp who succeeded him as Shah who managed to reassert order and later on his grandson Abbas would further strengthen and finalize his dream.

 His most important legacy was establishing Twelver Shia Islam as the state religion of his domain.
-He had personal reasons for it since he hated Sunnis for killing his father and older brother, but it also had a practical side: he could create a distinct and unique identity for Iranians to stand out from their Sunni rivals and prevent a possible Sunni fifth column from within his subjects.
+He had personal reasons since he hated Sunnis for killing his father and older brother, but also had a practical side: he could create a distinct and unique identity for Iranians to stand out from their Sunni rivals and prevent a possible Sunni fifth column from within his subjects.
 This process would not be peaceful, and much of it was spread by the sword: Ismail enforced the compulsory cursing of the first three caliphs Abu Bakr, Umar and Uthman (mirroring the Umayyad tradition of cursing Ali), imprisoned and executed Sunnis unwilling to convert to Shiism and destroyed and desecrated Sunni mosques and tombs - even European ambassadors were astonished how he could renovate Christian churches while at the same time destroying Sunni heritage.

 Today, Shia Islam is considered inseparable part of Iran (though this can be attributed to its current government since the Islamic Revolution) as the word "Safavid" itself is used as an slur directed to Shia Muslims (particularly used by Sunni fundamentalists and jihadists) - and it all can be traced back to Ismail I's policies.